Stabilizing randomized GMRES through flexible GMRES: Numerical experiments

-In Figure~\ref{fig:stokes_k500_t2_time} we also compare FGMRES-sGMRES with the \emph{randomized GMRES with SVD-based deflated restarting method}, RGS-GMRES-MDR($\overline{m}, \overline{k}$), one of the preferred methods in \cite{jang2025randomized}.
+In Figure~\ref{fig:stokes_t2_time} we also compare FGMRES-sGMRES with the \emph{randomized GMRES with SVD-based deflated restarting method}, RGS-GMRES-MDR($\overline{m}, \overline{k}$), one of the preferred methods in \cite{jang2025randomized}.
 Here, $\overline{m}$ refers to the maximal number of Krylov vectors to be stored per cycle and $\overline{k}$ is the number of approximate eigenpairs to be deflated.
 The code is available online\footnote{\url{https://github.com/Yongseok7717/RandomizedGMRES} as of 2025/06/18}.
 We use the parameters $\overline{m}=100$ and $\overline{k}=20$, and also the same sketching operator (Clarkson--Woodruff with $s=1,000$) as in the other experiments.
 RGS-GMRES-MDR appears to make more progress per restart cycle than our FGMRES-sGMRES combination (although it stagnates on a slightly higher residual level), but overall both methods are comparable in terms of time-to-solution.
+We also highlight that for the FGMRES-sGMRES and FFOM-sGMRES approaches, there is a disadvantage in increasing the Arnoldi truncation parameter from $t=2$ to $t=5$ in terms of computation time, despite the marginal reduction in iteration numbers achieved (see Figure \ref{fig:stokes_t2_res}).

 We highlight that RGS-GMRES-MDR, which is based on the ``RGS flexible Arnoldi iteration'' \cite[Alg.~1]{jang2025randomized}, uses \emph{two} applications of the sketching operator per inner iteration, while sGMRES can be implemented with just a single sketch per iteration.
 With the fast Clarkson--Woodruff sketch this is not very apparent in the total runtime, but more expensive sketches would make RGS-GMRES-MDR significantly slower than FGMRES-sGMRES.
 We observed this in particular with the dense sketching operator used in the original implementation.
 On top of that, the FGMRES-sGMRES method requires no choice of $\overline{m}$ and $\overline{k}$ in advance.